coasys/ad4m-core-deprecated/README.md

 ---

 ## Wait, what?!
-The central claim of AD4M is that any single- but also specifically multi-user application can be bootstrapped out of a meta-ontology consisting of 3 quintessential entities:
+The central claim of AD4M is that any single- but also specifically multi-user application can be bootstrapped out of a meta-ontology consisting of 3 quintessential ontological units:
 * Agents
 * Languages
 * and Perspectives